 Network fees

-Select the asset you want to view the transaction for.
+Select the asset you want to view.

 Select View on block explorer.

-The crypto asset is supported on Coinbase
+Make sure the crypto asset is supported on Coinbase and sent on the correct network

-Find a transaction using the asset’s contract address
+Find a transaction using the asset’s contract address:

 Enter the address on Etherscan.io.

-Go to the ERC20 Token Txns tab.
+Open the ERC20 Token Txns tab.

-Select the Txn Hash that matches your transaction.
+Select the Transaction Hash matching your transaction.

 Copy the Transaction Hash.